River Boards Act 1948: Legislation

-The concern with collecting data outlined in the 1944 white paper were addressed in the Act, requiring the river boards to plan and implement systematic flow gauging of the rivers within their areas.
+The concern with collecting data outlined in the 1944 white paper was addressed in the act, requiring the river boards to plan and implement systematic flow gauging of the rivers within their areas.
 They were also required to collect data about water abstraction, as part of their general responsibility for the conservation of water resources, but an obvious shortcoming of this was that water supply companies could develop new sources without any reference to the river boards.
 Another area of responsibility was the enforcement of pollution laws.
-Until the passing of the Act, this had been the remit of local sanitary authorities, who usually also owned the sewers that were the main sources of pollution.
+Until the passing of the act, this had been the remit of local sanitary authorities, who usually also owned the sewers that were the main sources of pollution.
 There was therefore little incentive to invest in better sewage treatment works.
 Such investment was encouraged by the passing of the Rivers (Prevention of Pollution) Acts of 1951 and 1961, during the currency of the 1948 Act, but a Working Party on Sewage Disposal suggested in 1970 that there were some 3,000 sewage treatment plants that were discharging inadequately-treated effluent into the rivers.

 River boards were also given responsibility for fisheries.
 The importance of maintaining rivers for fish was first recognised with the passing of the Salmon Fishery Act 1861, which dealt with issues such as obstructions in the river, the use of fixed engines, illegal fishing, close seasons, the effects of pollution, and the establishment of a central authority, which at the time was the Home Office.

-With the passing of the Salmon and Freshwater Fisheries Act 1907, various provisions of the royal commission of 1900 were implemented, including the establishment of fishery boards to address issues of pollution and water abstraction.
-The 1861 Act and 18 amendment Acts that had been passed subsequently were consolidated in the Salmon and Freshwater Fisheries Act 1923.
+With the passing of the Salmon and Freshwater Fisheries Act 1907 (7 Edw.
+7. c.
+15), various provisions of the royal commission of 1900 were implemented, including the establishment of fishery boards to address issues of pollution and water abstraction.
+The 1861 act and 18 amendment acts that had been passed subsequently were consolidated in the Salmon and Freshwater Fisheries Act 1923.
 Some fishery boards amalgamated, and some ceased to operate due to lack of funding, but by 1948 there were still 45 operational boards.
 An issue with much of the legislation up to that point was that it identified concerns, but provided little in the way of practical arrangements that would allow them to be implemented.
 With the passing of the 1948 Act, fishery boards ceased to exist, and their functions were taken over by the river boards, in the first steps towards multifunctional management of catchments.

 Boards

-Eventually, 32 river boards were established under the terms of the Act.
+Eventually, 32 river boards were established under the terms of the act.

-The Rivers Board Act was wholly repealed from 1 April 1965, as a result of the passing of the Water Resources Act 1963, and the powers of the river boards were transferred to twenty-seven river authorities on the same day.
+The whole act was repealed on 1 April 1965, by section 136 of, and part I of schedule 14 to, the Water Resources Act 1963, and the powers of the river boards were transferred to twenty-seven river authorities on the same day.